 The instrument was very difficult to keep in tune, and strings broke very easily, so that a present of lute strings was very acceptable—even to Queen Elizabeth.
 It was said that if a good lute player reached the age of sixty he had spent forty years in tuning his instrument.

 One musical writer and lutenist, Thomas Mace, recommended that “A lute, when not in a case should be kept in a Bed that is constantly used, between the Rug and the Blanket—only to be excepted that no Person be so inconsiderate as to Tumble down upon the Bed whilst the Lute is There.”

 Listen to ‘A Fancy’ for Lute by John Dowland (2 min)

 All Henry VIII’s children were taught music.
-Queen Elizabeth was considered an excellent performer on the virginals, perhaps best described as a small kind of harpsichord.
+Queen Elizabeth was considered an excellent performer on the virginal, which was similar to a small kind of harpsichord.
 She was also described as “being able to sing and play on the lute prettily and sweetly.”

 A famous book of pieces was called “Queen Elizabeth’s Virginal Book.”
 Later this was known as the Fitzwilliam Virginal Book.
 The pieces were written by Tallis, Byrd, and others.

 The capabilities expected of the player must have been very great, for a hundred years later Dr. Charles Burney wrote that “some of these pieces are so difficult that it would hardly be possible to find a master in Europe who would undertake to play one of them at the end of a month’s practice.”

 Listen to ‘Pavan’ by William Byrd played on a virginal (2 min)